AI Agent Architecture: The Trust Boundary Model

 |---|---|

-| Instruction boundary | System rules define what the agent can and cannot do |
+| Instruction boundary | System and workflow rules define what the agent can do |

 | Data boundary | Ticket body is marked as untrusted customer content |

-| Tool boundary | Agent gets only classify, suggest queue, draft reply tools |
+| Tool boundary | Agent gets only classify, suggest queue, and draft reply tools |

-| Action boundary | External replies require human approval |
+| Action boundary | Refunds and external replies require approval or are forbidden |

-| Memory boundary | No long-term memory write without review |
+| Memory boundary | No long-term memory write from ticket body |

 | Identity boundary | Agent uses scoped service identity |

-| Observability boundary | Every tool call and decision is logged |
+| Observability boundary | Every tool call, denial, and approval decision is logged |

 Safer workflow